SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 ## Summarizing

-You have now successfully sent and received a REST message on a topic.
+You have successfully published a message to a topic using the REST API, and have received that message through an RDP via a webhook / POST to a backend REST web server on the consumer.